Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Semantic Condition: Key Ideas

-\paragraph{Safety monotonicity.} Even if a program exhibits the typical behavior captured by the coupling invariant, it might still be \unsound{} to inline because some statements might be safe in some heap (during modular verification), but unsafe in a larger heap (in the inlined program).
-To guarantee \sound{} inlining, statements must be safety monotonic, that is, they should not be affected negatively by larger heaps.
-A statement $s$ is \emph{safety monotonic} if successful verification of $s$ starting in state $\varphi$ implies successful verification of $s$ in any \emph{larger state} $\varphi'$, i.e., if $\varphi'$ contains at least all the resources in $\varphi$ and agrees with $\varphi$ on the common resources (and variables).
-Safety monotonicity is a well-known condition that has been explored in the context of separation logics~\cite{Yang2002,Calcagno2007}, but not applied to inlining.
+To ensure that these additional resources do not lead to verification errors (and thereby to \unsound{} inlining), our \soundness{} condition requires that successful verification of a statement in some state implies successful verification in any larger state (states with more resources): Statements have to be \emph{safety monotonic}.
+A statement $s$ is safety monotonic if successful verification of $s$ starting in state $\varphi$ implies successful verification of $s$ in any \emph{larger state} $\varphi'$, i.e., if $\varphi'$ contains at least all the resources in $\varphi$ and agrees with $\varphi$ on the common resources (and variables).\footnote{\peter{Informally, in terms of Hoare triples, $s$ is safety monotonic iff, for all $P$ and $R$, if the verifier can prove $\{P\} \; s \; \{\mathit{true}\}$ then it can also prove $\{P*R\} \; s \; \{\mathit{true}\}$.}} As we will discuss in \secref{sec:related_work}, safety monotonicity has been explored in the context of separation logics, but not applied to inlining.
+Note that framing implies safety monotonicity.
+Consequently, our \soundness{} condition requires safety monotonicity explicitly only for (potentially compound) call-free statements between calls (which includes the statement after the last method call in the initial statement).

-Most statements are safety monotonic.
-As an example of a statement that is \emph{not}, consider the body of method \code{n} in \figref{fig:viper-intro-wildcard}.
-This body verifies in a heap with ownership of \code{Q(a)} only, but fails in a larger heap with ownership of both \code{Q(a)} and \code{Q(b)}, as explained in \secref{sec:introduction}.
+\figref{fig:safemono} shows how a violation of safety monotonicity may lead to \unsound{} inlining.
+In this simplified example, \code{l := crLock(); acquire(l, a)} is \emph{not} safety monotonic, since it verifies in a state with ownership of only \code{Q(a)}, but fails in a larger state with ownership of both \code{Q(a)} and \code{Q(b)}.

-If the coupling invariant holds, then parts of the bodies of inlined methods will be executed in a larger heap in the inlined program than during modular verification.
-Consequently, those parts need to be safety monotonic.
-Consider the body $s$ of each method that is inlined. $s$ has the general form $s_1;m_1(x_1);s_2;\ldots;m_{k-1}(x_{k-1});s_k$, where the $s_i$ are \emph{call-free} (i.e., do not contain any method calls).
-We say that a program satisfies the \emph{safety monotonicity requirement} iff each $s_i$ is safety monotonic.

-\paragraph{Ensuring \longsound{} inlining.} If (1)~the safety monotonicity requirement holds for a program, (2)~the coupling invariant between the original program with any annotation and the inlined program holds, and (3)~the original program verifies w.r.t.\ \emph{some} annotation, then the inlined program also verifies.
-To intuitively understand why, consider (for example) a call-free statement $s$ that appears between two method calls in the original program, and that gets inlined.
-From the coupling invariant (2), we know that the inlined program before $s$ owns more resources than the original program at the same point.
-Moreover, $s$ is safety monotonic (1), and $s$ verifies in the original program (3).
-Therefore, by definition of safety monotonicity, $s$ verifies in the inlined program.